Jacques Tati: timeless comedy and satire with Mr Hulot

 Davis, Flynn, Dietrich… They did it their way

-The period between Great Depression and World War II is remembered as Hollywood’s Golden Age, from the 1920’s to the late 1940’s with introduction of television.
-I’m a huge fan of the 1930s to 1940s movie decade, when Bette Davis was Mildred Rogers in Of Human Bondage (1934), her fights with Jack Warner and the Hollywood Canteen with ...
-More
+The period between the Great Depression and World War II, from the 1920s through the late 1940s, is known as Hollywood’s Golden Age.
+I’m a huge fan of films from the 1930s and ’40s—the era when Bette Davis captivated audiences as Mildred Rogers in Of Human Bondage (1934), battled with Jack Warner, and worked with Cary Grant to run the Hollywood ...

 Dr. Strangelove: Or How I Learned The Power Of Satire